mhdirkse/counting-language/README.md

 * Run the program, for example as `./run.sh inputs/simpleAdd`.
 * See the `inputs` directory for more examples.
 * Javadocs are in `counting-language/target/site/apidocs`.
+* There are also detailed Javadocs, see `counting-language/target/site/detaildocs`.

 # Implementation